RMerl/asuswrt-merlin/README-merlin.txt

 3.0.0.4.374.38_2 (17-Jan-2014):
    - CHANGED: Improved webui responsiveness by instructing the browser to cache images.
+   - CHANGED: Reverted minidlna to 374.37 code.
+While the latest code brings some fixes, it seems to also break functionality for a small number of users.
+Too many low-level changes from the minidlna author to make it easy to debug.
    - FIXED: Syntax error in DHCPv6 client config (Asus bug)
    - FIXED: Domain field wasn't clearly identified on the webui when DDNS set to Namecheap (Saintdev)